oracle/graal/substratevm/JFR.md

 ## Compiling with JFR

-JFR must be included at compile time.
-First compile the native image with the flag `-H:+AllowVMInspection`.
+JFR must first be included at compile time.
+To do so, compile the native image with the flag `-H:+AllowVMInspection`.

 For example:
 ```